-In heart of Amazon’s Seattle headquarters, a first-of-its-kind family shelter takes shape
+In heart of Amazon’s Seattle headquarters, a first-of-its-kind family shelter takes shape for Mary’s Place

 Each floor has a different purpose.

-Amazon employee volunteers will teach coding classes, read to children and help adults with resumes in a communal dining room on the seventh floor.
+Amazon employee volunteers will teach coding classes, read to children and help adults with résumés in a communal dining room on the seventh floor.
 Schoettler said that was part of why Amazon wanted the shelter on its campus.
 “They’re able to just walk to the facility and be there,” he said.

 A large kitchen overlooking Westlake Avenue will be used to prepare some 600,000 meals a year, also serving 10 other Mary’s Place shelters in King County.